huggingface/lerobot/examples/7_get_started_with_real_robot.md

 For a visual walkthrough of the assembly process, you can refer to [this video tutorial](https://youtu.be/8nQIg9BwwTk).

-## 2. Configure motors, Calibrate arms, Teleoperate your Koch v1.1
+## 2. Configure motors, calibrate arms, teleoperate your Koch v1.1

 First, install the additional dependencies required for Koch v1.1 by running one of the following commands.